48 hours in wintry Utrecht

 20:30 – Heading home

 Time to head home.
 The hours have flown by, but you’ll be leaving with a smile on your face after two wonderful winter days in Utrecht.
-With bags full of gifts and happy memories, you’ll walk back to the station via Hoog Catharijne.
+With bags full of souvenirs and happy memories, you’ll walk back to the station via Hoog Catharijne.
 Have a safe journey!